virtualansoftware/doculan-tutorials/docs/E_Sign/eSign_Share_Document.md

-## Share Document
+﻿﻿﻿ï»¿## Share Document

 ### How to share document

 1. Click **Share Document** on the dashboard.
 2. Select a file from your folder.
-3. Enter the recipient’s **Email Address**.
+3. Enter the recipientÃ¢â‚¬â„¢s **Email Address**.
 4. Add an optional message.
 5. Click **Send**.

-🖼️ *Screenshot Placeholder: Share document interface*
+Ã°Å¸â€“Â¼Ã¯Â¸Â *Screenshot Placeholder: Share document interface*

 ---

 ### How to resend shared document

-1. Go to **Dashboard → Shared Documents**.
+1. Go to **Dashboard Ã¢â€ â€™ Shared Documents**.
 2. Find the file you want to resend.
 3. Click the **Resend** button beside it.
 4. The recipient receives the shared link again.

-🖼️ *Screenshot Placeholder: Resend shared document*
+Ã°Å¸â€“Â¼Ã¯Â¸Â *Screenshot Placeholder: Resend shared document*

 ---

 ### How to cancel shared document

-1. Open **Dashboard → Shared Documents**.
+1. Open **Dashboard Ã¢â€ â€™ Shared Documents**.
 2. Locate the shared file.
 3. Click **Cancel Share**.
 4. Confirm when prompted.
-5. The recipient’s access is revoked immediately.
+5. The recipientÃ¢â‚¬â„¢s access is revoked immediately.

-🖼️ *Screenshot Placeholder: Cancel share confirmation*
+Ã°Å¸â€“Â¼Ã¯Â¸Â *Screenshot Placeholder: Cancel share confirmation*

 ---